 Landscape

-Chile features a varied topography; the Andes mountain range runs over the whole country.
+Chile has a different topography; the Andes mountain range spans the whole nation.
 Although the Atacama Desert in the north is among the driest places on Earth, the southern Lake District features amazing lakes and volcanoes.

 Climate and hydrography

-From the dry desert in the north to the temperate Mediterranean climate in central Chile and the frigid, sub Antarctic environment in the south, Chile boasts a varied climate.
-Furthermore well-known in the country are its several rivers and lakes.
+Chile enjoys a varied temperature from the dry desert in the north to the temperate Mediterranean climate in middle Chile and the very cold, sub-Antarctic environment in the south.
+Furthermore, well-known in the country are its several rivers and lakes.

 Biodiversity